NxtError/NxtError.github.io/README.md

 # First time creating a blog
 My brother-in-law taught me how to make this.
 This will be the beginning of my new journey. (ig)
 # Why did i set my username "NxtError"
-That was a long story, i'll tell u guys soon.
+That was a long story, i'll tell u guys soon. (too lazy for typing fr)
 # testing some features
 ---
 amulgus